dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 It is strongly recommended that implementations of this standard take steps against protecting against Denial of Service (DoS) attacks.
 Some examples for recommended mitigations are given next:
   * Enforcing limits, such as the number of active approvals per token for token-level approvals or per principal for collection-level approvals, to constrain the state size of the ledger.
 Examples of such limits are given in this standard through various metadata attributes.
   * Enforcing rate limits, such as the number of transactions such as approvals or approval revocations can be performed on a per token and per principal basis to constrain the size of the transaction log for the ledger.
+  * The execution of operations such as approving collections and revoking such approvals could be constrained to parties who own at least one token.
+This helps prevent DoS by attackers who create a large number of principals and perform such operations without holding tokens.

 ### Protection Against Attacks Against Web Applications